shroffsagar/ngx-cypress-test/README.md

 This is modified and more lightweight version of original application to practice UI Automation with Cypress.

 The original repo is here: https://github.com/akveo/ngx-admin

+### Use following commands to start the node web app locally.
+npm install
+npm start